eyad-alsawah/chess-with-dart-flutter/lib/bugs/bugs.md

 9. Both a checkmate and a stalemate is detected with these moves: ✔️ 1rb4r/pkPp3p/1b1P3n/1Q6/N3Pp2/8/P1P3PP/7K w - - 1 0 Qd5+ Ka6 2. cxb8=N#
 -----------------------------------------------------
+10. Black king is checked at g8 even tho it is not attacked: ❌ 5rk1/1pp2p1R/p1P4K/4p3/8/2n4B/n7/8 b - - 0 0
+!! could not find a logical way in which a player might get himself in that position